Search

 The gateway to the Highest and the Lowest

-Situated just south of Lone Pine at the junction of US Highway 395 and CA State Route 136, this beautiful facility is operated by federal, state and local governmental agencies, including the US Forest Service, Bureau of Land Management, National Park Service, Los Angeles Department of Water and Power, Inyo County, Mono County, California Department of Transportation, and California Department of Fish and Wildlife.
+Situated just south of Lone Pine at the junction of US Highway 395 and CA State Route 136, this beautiful facility is operated by federal, state and local governmental agencies.
+This includes the US Forest Service, Bureau of Land Management, National Park Service, Los Angeles Department of Water and Power, Inyo County, Mono County, California Department of Transportation, and California Department of Fish and Wildlife.

 Here there’s a wonderful view of the highest summit in the contiguous United States – Mt Whitney, rising to 14,505 feet ASL.
 It is also the gateway to the lowest point in the United States, Badwater Basin in Death Valley.
 These two points are just 84.6 miles apart in distance, yet worlds apart in climate, ecology and character.